Do You Hear What I Hear?

 "Do You Hear What I Hear?" is a song written in October 1962, with lyrics by Noël Regney and music by Gloria Shayne.
 The pair, married at the time, wrote it as a plea for peace during the Cuban Missile Crisis.
 Regney had been invited by a record producer to write a Christmas song, but he was hesitant due to the commercialism of Christmas.
 It has sold tens of millions of copies and has been covered by hundreds of artists.

 Synopsis

 "Do You Hear What I Hear?" tells a story loosely based upon the story of the Nativity of Jesus as told in the Gospel of Matthew, incorporating fragments of the annunciation to the shepherds from the Gospel of Luke, though Jesus is never mentioned by name or explicitly identified.
 A "night wind" tells a lamb of a star, following which the lamb tells his young shepherd that he also hears a loud song.
-They are each led to a "mighty king," whom they tell of a child in the cold and ask to bring the child silver and gold (much as the Biblical Magi, which in tradition with prophecies in the Book of Isaiah and Psalm 72 are often characterized as kings, did with their gifts of gold, frankincense, and myrrh).
+They are each led to a "mighty king," whom they tell of a child in the cold and ask to bring the child silver and gold (much as the Biblical Magi, which are often characterized as kings, did with their gifts of gold, frankincense, and myrrh).
 The king proclaims a prayer of peace and announces that the child will "bring goodness and light".